Skip to main content

 Northern Moldova Wedding Characteristics

-Northern Moldovan weddings show strong Romanian influences with 60% conducting ceremonies in Romanian, featuring elaborate textile traditions and averaging 250-300 guests.
-These celebrations cost 15-20% more than the national average due to extensive decoration requirements.
+Northern Moldovan weddings show strong Romanian influences, with many ceremonies conducted in Romanian, featuring elaborate textile traditions and averaging 250-300 guests.
+These celebrations often cost more than the national average due to extensive decoration requirements.

 Northern region specifics: